liddiard/liddiard.me/_projects/signing-day.md

 For the UI, I put extra emphasis on affordances make the page's functions intuitive.
 The list of signed players used cards with a front and a back.
 The front contained the most important information and the back contained a biography and additional stats.
 Because a two-sided card isn't a typical UI paradigm on the web, I added several clues to make this feature clear.

-On desktop, hovering over the card causes it to "lift up" with a drop shadow and rotate slightly to indicate it can be flipped, along with a tooltip that explains the feature explicity.
+On desktop, hovering over the card causes it to "lift up" with a drop shadow and slight rotation to indicate it can be flipped, along with a tooltip that explains the feature explicity.
 On desktop and mobile, an "About" button also sticks out with a yellow secondary color and a rotation symbol to indicate it will flip the card.